Student Organizations - Service and Justice

 Leader 15-16: Julia Snyder

 Student organization that prepares sack dinners and brings them to homeless living on the streets of St. Louis, spending time with those we serve.
-Meets Mondays at 6pm in Campus Ministry.
+Meets Wednesdays at 6pm in Campus Ministry.

 Leader 15-16: Corey James